needle-mirror/com.unity.polyspatial.visionos/Documentation~/ImageBasedLight.md

 ---
 uid: psl-vos-image-based-light
 ---
-# PolySpatial Image Based Light
+# Image Based Lighting

-This component provides a hint to the platform to set a custom image based light (IBL) texture.
+The **VisionOSImageBasedLight** and **VisionOSImageBasedLightReceiver** components provides a hint to the platform to set a custom image based light (IBL) texture.
 In visionOS, this maps directly to the [ImageBasedLightComponent](https://developer.apple.com/documentation/realitykit/imagebasedlightcomponent).

-The `PolySpatial Image Based Light` component exposes the following properties:
+The `VisionOS Image Based Light` component defines the texture used as a light with the following properties:

 | **Property** | **Description** |
 | --- | --- |